 • VPS is expensive compared to shared hosting

-• VPS isn't always as secure as dedicated servers
+• VPS isn't always as secure and powerful as dedicated servers

 • May be VPN blockers on some sites